brunohs1993/Nanokappa/README.md

 The properties describing the material are derived from hdf5 and POSCAR files derived as result from [Phono3py](https://phonopy.github.io/phono3py/index.html).
 They should both be in the folder informed in full to the `--mat_folder` argument.
 The material can also be rotated by passing a set of angles and rotation order to `--mat_rotation`.

 The `--isotope_scat` parameter signals whether there is additional phonon scattering to be considered due to impurities or deffects, e.g. in alloys data.
-This is signaled by passing the index of the material that should consider it.
-Since for now Nano-&#954; accepts only one material at time, the user should pass `-is 0` if there is additional scattering, and nothing if there is not.
+For this the hdf5 file should include the `gamma_isotope` field.
+The activation is signaled by passing the index of the material that should consider it.
+Since Nano-&#954; accepts only one material for the simulation, the user should pass `-is 0` if there is additional scattering, and nothing if there is not.

 > **Obs.:** Only one material is accepted at the time because Nano-&#954; does not support phonon transmission on interfaces between different materials for now.
 This is planned to be added in the future.

+To use the material offered as example in the test_material folder, it should be declared as:

+    --mat_folder  <path_to_nanokappa>/test_material/
+    --hdf_file    kappa-m313131.hdf5
+    --poscar_file POSCAR

 ### Boundary conditions